chemicalenhancement/chemicalenhancement.github.io/thecycle/injecting.md

 **According to the CDC:**

-&gt; **Aspiration**: “Aspiration is the process of pulling back on the plunger of the syringe prior to injection to ensure that the medication is not injected into a blood vessel.
+> **Aspiration**: “Aspiration is the process of pulling back on the plunger of the syringe prior to injection to ensure that the medication is not injected into a blood vessel.
 Although this practice is advocated by some experts, the procedure is not required because no large blood vessels exist at the recommended injection sites.”

 **STTI International Nursing Research Congress Vancouver, July 2009:**

-&gt;"Aspiration is **not indicated** for SC injections."
+>"Aspiration is **not indicated** for SC injections."

-&gt;"Aspiration is **not indicated** for IM injections."
+>"Aspiration is **not indicated** for IM injections."

 **Organizations which state aspiration is not necessary:**